-the same morphological criteria should be used to identify all features in the dataset.
-A common problem with field mapping by humans is that some specific features are picked in order to interpret a signal, whereas others with a similar morphology may be omitted.
-Our approach allows the production of an objective dataset of knickpoint locations and magnitudes that can be later correlated by the user with process-based interpretations.
-Algorithmic extraction also allows coverage of much larger areas compared to field mapping, that can later be calibrated with additional data (e.g., Crosby and Whipple, 2006).
-As illustrated by our accuracy metrics, our algorithm produces dataset significantly denser than hand picked knickpoints.
-However it is possible to thin the number of knickpoints by applying thresholds metric values selected based on statistical criteria, and making the number of identified features similar to human-picked datasets.
-Such a process is objective in the sense that no hand selection is involved: only the morphology drives the thinning.
+Crosby and Whipple, 2006).
+As illustrated by our accuracy metrics, our algorithm produces datasets significantly denser than hand-picked knickpoints.
+However, it is possible to thin the number of knickpoints by applying threshold metric values selected based on statistical criteria and making the number of identified features similar to human-picked datasets.
+Such a process is objective in the sense that no hand selection is involved; only the morphology drives the thinning.

-To provide a full assessment of our methods, we compare its output to the one generated two other algorithms as explained in section 1.1.3: TopoToolbox (Schwanghart and Scherler, 2014); and KZ-picker (Neely et al., 2017).
-Figure 11a expresses the differences between KZ-picker and our algorithm for a single channel, where KZ-picker identifies the main knickzone (in red) and quantifies its magnitude by the difference in elevation between the toe and lip of the knickzone.
-The purpose of the KZ-picker is to find broad zones of steepened channels and is less granular than our method (e.g., Section 4.1).
+To provide a full assessment of our methods, we compare the output to that generated by two other algorithms as explained in Sect.
+1.1.3: TopoToolbox (Schwanghart and Scherler, 2014) and KZ-Picker (Neely et al., 2017).
+Figure 11a expresses the differences between KZ-Picker and our algorithm for a single channel, whereby KZ-Picker identifies the main knickzone (in red) and quantifies its magnitude by the difference in elevation between the toe and lip of the knickzone.
+The purpose of the KZ-Picker is to find broad zones of steepened channels and is less granular than our method (e.g. Sect.
+4.1).
 It is also not constructed to identify discrete vertical-step knickpoints.
-Because the raw output from our algorithm is however denser than the KZ-picker, main knickpoints from our algorithm require more sorting based on their magnitudes which results in extra steps to explore the data.
+Because the raw output from our algorithm is denser than the KZ-Picker, the main knickpoints from our algorithm require more sorting based on their magnitudes, which results in extra steps to explore the data.

-Figure 11b provides a basin-wide comparison of our outputs with those from TopoToolbox (Schwanghart and Scherler, 2014), with a tolerance parameter of the TopoToolbox method fixed to 5.
-In order to ensure that the comparison is valid we only compare it to our negative Δk{sn} knickpoints, which should quantify similar features.
-The TopoToolbox method effectively identifies the main knickpoints expressed by the difference to an idealised profile that is concave-up.
-However, reducing the tolerance parameter increases the number of knickpoints detected (e.g., 10: 12 knickpoints, 5: 44 knickpoints, 1: 343 and 0.1: 2234) meaning that the TopoToolbox method can result in a network of knickpoints that has a similar density to our method.
-However the TopoToolbox method relies on profiles in elevation plotted against flow distance and so further processing is required to analyse changes in channel steepness using this method.
-Because selection of knickpoints in this method is not normalised for drainage area, the largest knickpoints selected may not correspond to the largest changes in channel steepness.
-However it has fewer parameters and is more computationally efficient than our method.
+Figure 11b provides a basin-wide comparison of our outputs with those from TopoToolbox (Schwanghart and Scherler, 2014), with the tolerance parameter of the TopoToolbox method fixed to 5.
+In order to ensure that the comparison is valid we only compare it to our negative $\Delta k{\rm sn}$ knickpoints, which should quantify similar features.
+The TopoToolbox method effectively identifies the main knickpoints expressed by the difference to an idealised profile that is concave up.
+However, reducing the tolerance parameter increases the number of knickpoints detected (e.g. 10: 12 knickpoints, 5: 44 knickpoints, 1: 343 and 0.1: 2234), meaning that the Topo-Toolbox method can result in a network of knickpoints that has a similar density to our method.
+However, the TopoToolbox method relies on profiles in elevation plotted against flow distance, so further processing is required to analyse changes in channel steepness using this method.
+Because the selection of knickpoints in this method is not normalised for drainage area, the largest knickpoints selected may not correspond to the largest changes in channel steepness.
+However, it has fewer parameters and is more computationally efficient than our method.

-While the KZ-picker and the TopoToolbox methods are well adapted for identifying specific types of knickpoint, neither allows the separate identification and quantification of positive slope-break, negative slope-break, and vertical-step knickpoints.
+While the KZ-Picker and the TopoToolbox methods are well adapted for identifying specific types of knickpoint, neither allows for the separate identification and quantification of positive slope-break, negative slope-break and vertical-step knickpoints.
 Each method produces slightly different data products that can be used to interpret different components of the channel network, making these methods complementary.

 Finally, we chose to build our change point detection method using the TVD routine (Condat, 2013).
-However, as explained in Section 2, alternative methods could be used.
-The algorithm therefore provides the raw data before the TVD routine, meaning that this data can be ingested by other change point detection techniques, e.g., the methods reviewed in Truong et al. (2018) and its associated open-source code.
+However, as explained in Sect.
+2, alternative methods could be used.
+The algorithm therefore provides the raw data before the TVD routine, meaning that these data can be ingested by other change point detection techniques, e.g. the methods reviewed in Truong et al. (2018) and the associated open-source code.